-"Sense of community cannot be forced by a commercial party." - (Nijssen & Tunali, 2024) This part of the report gives an answer to the first research question: What are the base principles that explain how cohousing design facilitates community engagement?
-Part 2 of this report explains how these base principles were researched, and formed.
+"Sense of community cannot be forced by a commercial party." - (Nijssen & Tunali, 2024) This part of the report gives an answer to the first research question: What base principles explain how cohousing design facilitates community engagement?
+Part 2 of this report explains how these base principles were researched and formed.
 This part of the report is the outcome of the research process that is described there.